 Value investors find companies that are trading at prices significantly below their true market value.
 The companies may be out of favor with the stock market because they are not in the current hot stock sector, or they are in an unglamorous industry that investors find dull.

 Growth investing is the sexy part of the stock market.
 It involves finding companies with strong future growth potential.
 You want to avoid the shooting stars that shine brightly in the market for a short period, then disappear.
 You are looking for solid companies poised for continued growth.

 Growth investing can involve more risk if you focus too heavily on small-cap stocks that have the potential for rapid growth, but also face tremendous odds for long-term success.

-Blended investing—also called balanced investing - is a combination of growth and value investing strategies.
+Blended investing—also called "balanced investing"—is a combination of growth and value investing strategies.
 By combining the two and practicing good asset allocation, investors in the stock market can hit the best of both.
-You can adjust the mix to increase or decrease potential return (and risk) to fit your particular goals and timeframe.
+You can adjust the mix to increase or decrease potential return (and risk) to fit your particular goals and time frame.

 Your personal risk tolerance is an important ingredient in your investment strategy.
 If you are comfortable losing some of your original investment on the road to a greater return, it can be worth putting more of your total investment dollars into stocks.